GreenStepsChatt/greensteps/README.md

 Also, please keep in mind that our current focus is on developing a minimum viable product.
 Pull requests that are focused on this will be prioritized.
 Thank you (in advance :slightly_smiling_face:) for understanding!

+## Who's Who
+[Amanda Dolan](amandacrawfordalc@gmail.com) is the project maintainer.
+Feel free to contact her with questions or concerns!

+[Alyssa Grizenko\`](
+alyssandra@greenstepschatt.com) is the founder of Greensteps.
+She'll be opening issues but has no coding background, so keep this in mind and be nice when commenting on her issues :slightly_smiling_face:.